shorn/zinc/aws-infra/lambda/doc/oauth-oidc.md

 note left of github: {access_token}
 ```

-At this point, the flow is finished - you have "authorised" the client to
+At this point, the flow is finished - accomplising several things:
+1. The user has ***approved*** that your client is allowed to perform actions
-call the IdProvider on behalf of that specific user, by using the returned
+with the IdProvider on their behalf, within a certain ***scope*** of action
-`access_token`.
+(Zinc only wants to read the user id / email data).
+2. The IdProvider has ***authorised*** your client to take the approved actions.
+3. The IdProvider has returned to the client an ***access token*** that it can
+provide to the vairous IdProvider endpoints to prove it's allowed to perform
+those actions.

-The access token doesn't tell you anything about the user (email, etc.)
+The access token doesn't tell you anything about the user (id, email, etc.)
 it's purely a bearer token (usually opaque, not even a JWT) that allows the
-client to call other endpoints to access data about the user.
+client to invoke the IdProvider's endpoints.

+## Using the access token
 After the code grant flow is done, the client can use the access token to call
 standard OIDC endpoints to gather info about the user.